veersheth/veersheth/README.md

 ### I'm a Student, Tech Enthusiast, Digital Artist, and Programmer with an eye for creativity.

 I can make websites and web apps and also, scripts using Python.
-Aside from programming, I like photography, shooting tech-focused YouTube videos and making digital art for my Instagram page.
+Aside from programming, I like photography, adding to my blog, shooting tech-focused YouTube videos and making digital art for my Instagram page.

 [Emailing](mailto:vtube258@gmail.com) me would be the quickest way to contact me!